device42/device42-docs/docs/apps/application-groups/calculation-rules.md

   }}
 />

-### **Calculation Rules**
+### **Calculation Rule Templates**

-After you've selected the Starting Points, we need to know how you want to define and calculate the dependencies and determine what is and is not considered in the Application Group.
+After you've selected the Starting Points, we need to know how you want to define and calculate the dependencies and determine what is and is not considered in the Application Groups.

 The **Calculation Logic Template** allows you to add multiple rules and conditions to groups in a user-friendly interface.
 You can create templates that target different parts of your environment, such as active traffic or Active Directory, or a template that does both.

 Under **Applications > Application Groups**, click the **Settings** button and select **Create Calculation Logic Template**.

 We recommended you select the **Form** format from the dropdown, but we've added the **DOQL** format option for backwards compatibility.

+<ThemedImage
+  alt="New Calculation Logic Template" sources={{
+    light: useBaseUrl('/assets/images/calculation-rules/logic-template-form-light.png'),
+    dark: useBaseUrl('/assets/images/calculation-rules/logic-template-form-dark.png'),
+  }}
+/>

 Fill in the fields: